20 Best Things to Do in Albufeira, Portugal (2025 Guide)

 If you like to party hard, Albufeira has the hottest Algarvian nightlife with a plethora of bars and clubs that attract young locals and tourists.

-Some of the most famous bars and clubs in Albufeira are Matt’s Bar, Wild & Co, Le Club, Kiss and Club Vida.
+Some of the most famous and best bars and clubs in Albufeira are Matt’s Bar, Wild & Co, Le Club, Kiss and Club Vida.

 Both parts get busier from 9 – 10 PM and go until 3 – 4 AM.